As he enters final year of contract with the Seahawks, Shaquill Griffin says ‘I would love to be here as long as I can’

 “The main thing is that the coaches, the organization, they know I love it here,” Griffin said.
 “I feel like that’s very noticeable.
 I would love to be here as long as I can, if not forever.”

-Griffin said he felt at home quicker with the Seahawks than he did in college at Central Florida even though he grew up in nearby St. Petersburg, recalling how former UCF coach George O’Leary once told Shaquill and twin Shaquem that they had to cut their hair.
+Griffin, in fact, said he felt at home more quickly with the Seahawks than he did in college at Central Florida even though he grew up in nearby St. Petersburg, recalling how former UCF coach George O’Leary once told Shaquill and twin Shaquem that they had to cut their hair.

 “I don’t know what dreads had to do with football, but it happened,” Griffin said.